martin-gomola/beskar-forge/README.md

 ## The reference workflow

-The included Field Notes workflow demonstrates the platform boundary with a small, useful domain flow:
+The included Field Notes workflow shows how the starter handles a small domain
+feature:

 - an installable PWA with user-controlled update handling;
 - local-first note capture backed by IndexedDB;